Knowledge Restoration-driven Prompt Optimization: Unlocking LLM Potential for Open-Domain Relational Triplet Extraction: Experiments

-To evaluate the reliability of self-evaluation, we analyze triplets classified as entailment against a static prompt baseline EDC under partial matching.
-As shown in Table~\ref{tab:entail}, KRPO consistently retains more entailment triplets and achieves higher F1 scores across all datasets, whereas EDC shows limited gains, confirming that self-evaluation is better aligned with the optimized prompt, enabling more accurate discrimination between correct and incorrect triplets.
-While static prompts are difficult to guide the LLM to extract sufficiently precise triplets.
-Please refer to Appendix~\ref{appendix:entailment} for a detailed experimental report.
+To evaluate self-evaluation reliability, we analyze entailment triplets under partial matching against static baselines EDC and EDC+R. As shown in Table~\ref{tab:entail}, KRPO retains more entailment triplets and achieves higher F1 scores across datasets, indicating that self-evaluation provides more reliable feedback for extraction optimization (details in Appendix~\ref{appendix:entailment}).